 Boost skin hydration

 One of the benefits of an egg white face mask is its ability to increase skin hydration.
-The proteins in an egg white face mask function as humectants.
-A humectant is a hygroscopic substance that has a molecular structure with several hydrophilic (water loving) groups, such as hydroxyl groups (OH) and/or amine groups (NH2).
+The proteins in an egg white face mask may function as humectants.
+A humectant is a hygroscopic substance that has a molecular structure with several hydrophilic (water-loving) groups, such as hydroxyl groups (OH) and/or amine groups (NH2).
 Ovalbumin contains both OH and NH2 groups in its chemical structure, as do many of the other proteins found in the egg white.
 The OH and NH groups hydrogen bond with water, essentially “grabbing” it and holding it on the skin.
 Humectants slow water from evaporating and therefore keep the skin hydrated.

 Temporarily plump skin